HGO4940 – Advanced Geographic Information Systems

-- Learn basic to advanced spatial analytical methods, including interpolation and clustering.
+- Learn basic to advanced spatial analytical methods, including network analysis, spatial multicriteria assessment and clustering.

 Skills and competence

-- Unite experience from lectures and seminars to complete a project where GIS will be used to study a social phenomenon.
+- Complete a project where GIS will be used to study socio-spatial phenomena on master level.

 - Discuss sources of uncertainty and error in spatial data.